Fish slaughter: Welfare indicators

 Following electric stunning, as fish gradually resume consciousness, they begin to make rhythmic gill-cover movements.
 Based on EEG correlations, it is believed that stunned fish remain insensible until they have resumed rhythmic gill patterns.
 This can be used as a convenient assessment tool for the effectiveness of electric stunning.

+Fish cognition is also more advanced than commonly believed.
+For example, in studies, some fish showed a capability to remember other fish and places.

 Inhumane methods

 In 2004, the European Food Safety Authority observed that "Many existing commercial killing methods expose fish to substantial suffering over a prolonged period of time."

 The Aquatic Animal Health Code of the World Organisation for Animal Health considers the following slaughter methods inhumane.
 Some ethicists have gone further and argued that there are no available humane slaughter methods for fish.

 Air asphyxiation

-This is the oldest slaughter method for fish and is considered inhumane because it can take the fish over an hour to die.
+Air asphyxiation is the oldest slaughter method for fish and is considered inhumane because it can take the fish over an hour to die.
 One Dutch study found that it took 55–250 minutes for various species of fish to become insensible during asphyxiation.
 Fish that evolved for low-oxygen environments take longer to die.
 At higher temperatures, fish lose consciousness more quickly.

 Meat quality and shelf-life are also diminished when this method is used.